Hong Kong police fire rubber bullets as protests turn to violent chaos

 Some stockpiled bricks broken away from pavements.

-Chief Secretary Matthew Cheung urged the protesters to stop occupying the road and appealed for calm and restraint.
+Chief Secretary Matthew Cheung urged the protesters to stop blocking the road and appealed for calm and restraint.
 “We also appeal to the people who are stationed to ... disperse as soon as possible, and not to try to defy/challenge the law,” he said.

 The demonstrators rallied just a stone’s throw from the heart of the financial center, where glittering skyscrapers house the offices of some of the world’s biggest companies, including HSBC.